 A true tourist crops

 The coffee industry would not have existed without fame or hype.
 Most coffee farms sell most of their coffee by selling to tourists on the island.
-Tourists spend huge on the “Kona coffee experience.”
+As a result, tourists spend huge on the “Kona coffee experience.”
 Tourists spend between $30 and $50 for a pound of Kona Coffee.

-It is very easy to visit farms while in Hawaii for a perfect tour experience.
+It is very easy to visit farms in Hawaii for a perfect tour experience.

 The current state of the coffee industry in Hawaii

 Hawaii is the only coffee-producing state in the US.
-While California and Florida are trying to grow, the growing conditions are not favorable.
-Hawaii‘s conditions are natural.
+While California and Florida are trying to grow, the growing conditions are unfavorable.
+Hawaii’s conditions are natural.

 Types of Hawaii coffee

-It is grown in over 600 independent farms and within the borders of North and South Kona on the Big Island of Hawaii.
+It is grown on over 600 independent farms and within the borders of North and South Kona on the Big Island of Hawaii.
 Kona coffee has an aromatic flavor and accounts for over half of coffee produced in Hawaii.
 It is commonly used in making blends.
-Coffee aficionados consider 100% Kona coffee to be ideal, although some people say it is very strong.
+Coffee lovers consider 100% Kona coffee ideal, although some say it is very strong.

 The Kona Coffee Farmers Association provides useful information on tours and tastings at their facilities.
-If you intend to visit Hawaii islands, ensure you stay around for the Kona Coffee Cultural Festival that happens every November.
+If you intend to visit the Hawaii islands, ensure you stay around for the Kona Coffee Cultural Festival every November.

-You can purchase the Ka’u coffee on Hilo Coffee Mill on the Big Island.
+You can purchase the Ka’u coffee at Hilo Coffee Mill on the Big Island.

 Puna Coffee is grown on the slopes of Mauna Loa.
-It is full-bodied, heavy with nutty overtones.
-It resembles the mochas with its medium roast.
+It is full-bodied and heavy with nutty overtones.
+It resembles mochas with its medium roast.